 Spring Hill is a larger medium-sized coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 113,568 people and 34 constituent neighborhoods, Spring Hill is the 21st largest community in Florida.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Spring Hill is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Spring Hill is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Spring Hill who work in office and administrative support (17.04%), sales jobs (13.79%), and food service (7.75%).
+Overall, Spring Hill is a town of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Spring Hill who work in office and administrative support (13.36%), sales jobs (10.94%), and healthcare (8.22%).

 Spring Hill is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The most common language spoken in Spring Hill is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and German/Yiddish.